On March 1, 2006, Nellie whelped 2 girls and 1 boy out of Pfalcon.

 On Tuesday, Holly and her husband Leonard came to see their babies, to take photos and bond with their newborns.
 It was interesting to listen to them as they noted the different colors and markings – something we vizsla people don’t get a chance to do!
 The litter is a mix of blacks and merles, with very interesting markings.
 I became attached to the little black girl with the hourglass on her head, and of course to the little black boy with the diamond on his head who needed a little assistance getting on the nipple for a couple of days.
 Leah would visit every day, bringing homemade soups and stews for Nellie.
 Nellie and her vizsla babies and the Corglas stayed with me for almost a week, during which the puppies thrived under Nellie’s loving care.
 Interestingly, when Nellie’s vizsla puppies reached the age at which one might expect Nellie to leave the box more frequently and for longer periods of time, she did not – she adjusted her “can’t leave the whelping box” phase of lactation to the age of the younger Corgi litter.
 She was very protective of her entire brood.
 Patsy, Bob and Eric came down on Saturday and headed back to Malden, where the Corglas would begin the next chapter of their adventure.

 It is a bit ironic that those of us who have helped out in this endeavor have been called angels and praised profusely.
 Blessings have been showered upon us; friends of Holly who own vizslas and make gourmet dog cookies have sent us dog cookies; Demi’s breeder in Florida has written us tributes thanking us for our help - but truly we are the ones who were blessed.
 I firmly believe that 95% of “dog people” faced with this same request would have stepped up to the plate - dog people are notorious for helping each other out.
-In 1991, my bitch became ill with a uterine infection when her puppies were a week old, and my good friend Karen had her bitch Tessa foster my litter for 2 weeks, along with her own litter of 8 (that was 15 puppies that Tessa raised for two weeks.)
+In 1991, my foundation bitch Mandy had become ill with a uterine infection when the puppies in her second litter were a week old, and my good friends Karen and Bill had their bitch Tessa foster my litter for 2 weeks, along with her own litter of 8 (that was 15 puppies that Tessa raised for two weeks.)
 Do unto others.
 Do what has to be done.
 Pay It Forward.
 However one looks at it, we are very fortunate to have been able to help.
 Nellie has benefited because she truly was worried about her small litter, and her puppies were getting way too fat!
 The Corgis helped drain the milk bar and get those vizslas’ weights under control.
 All of us who helped in this endeavor received the most wonderful gift of all - of being able to give to someone else and watch these puppies thrive.
 We now have a new ring to watch at dog shows!
 And from now on, my pre-breeding exam will always include a titer for herpesvirus.

 Weeks 2 & 3 (Patsy)